 - Bachelors of Business Administration (online)

-Currently, 29% of undergraduate students major in the areas of Business, Elementary Education or Biology.
+Currently, 36% of undergraduate students major in the areas of Business, Kinesiology, Elementary Education or Biology.
 Other popular majors are Media Communication, Psychology, Biblical Literature, Christian Education Ministries, Philosophy, and Computer Science and Engineering.

 Student/Faculty Ratio: 13:1